Miles: 2.9 miles RT

 Elevation Gain/Highest: 330ft/6595ft

-Map: Manning Park & Skagit Valley Park, BC, my GAIA
+Map: Manning Park & Skagit Valley Park, BC

 Favorite Eats After Hike: Pack A Cooler